-Odds are high that most visitors to Breckenridge in the Summer 2019 will have one activity in particular on their fun-things-to-do list, and that will be to visit Isak the Troll in his new location after his resurrection later this spring.
+Odds are high that most visitors to Breckenridge will have one activity in particular on their fun-things-to-do list, and that will be to visit Isak the Troll in his new location following his resurrection in May 2019.

 Who knew a giant wooden troll would create such controversy, tug the heartstrings of all who met him, and even be loved by those who never got the chance to see him last year?
 Isak Heartstone was built with great love but with little forethought location-wise as a temporary piece of art for the Breckenridge Arts Festival in August 2018.
 Only weeks after his debut, town officials and neighbors near where Isak was stationed were taken by surprise at his enormous popularity which resulted in traffic jams, illegal parking, and neighborhood trespassing.

 After some back-and-forth decision making, Isak was removed in a swift and piece mill fashion on November 15, 2018.
-Thomas Dambo, the artist who built Isak and thousands of troll-loving fans took to social media to express outrage and/or accuse the Town of Breckenridge of being heartless and unappreciative of a beautiful piece of art.
+Thomas Dambo, the artist who built Isak and thousands of troll-loving fans took to social media to express outrage of Isak’s removal.

 Many of the Breckenridge-bashing complainers were not fully informed in the backstory.
 Additionally, they chose to overlook the fact that a strong love of art and culture indeed existed which brought about Isak’s birth in the first place.
 The Festival which brought Isak to life is part of Breckenridge’s annual celebration of all forms of art.